chef/knife-ec-backup/README.md

 commands and uses the same underlying libraries, but also includes workarounds for objects not yet supported by those tools and various Server API deficiencies.
-The long-run goal is to improve `knife download`, `knife upload` and the Chef Server API and deprecate this tool.
+The long-run goal is to improve `knife download`, `knife upload` and the Chef Infra Server API and deprecate this tool.

 ## Requirements

-This knife plugin requires Chef Client 11.8+.
+This knife plugin requires Chef Infra Client 11.8+.

 ### Server Support

-This plugin currently supports Enterprise Chef 11 and Chef Server 12+.
+This plugin currently supports Enterprise Chef 11 and Chef Infra Server 12+.
-Support for the beta key rotation features is provided via the `--with-keys-sql` flag, but users of this feature should note that this may change once the Chef Server supports an API-based export of the key data.
+Support for the beta key rotation features is provided via the `--with-keys-sql` flag, but users of this feature should note that this may change once the Chef Infra Server supports an API-based export of the key data.

 ## Installation

-### Chef Server Install (Recommended)
+### Chef Infra Server Install (Recommended)

 This gem is installed with chef-server-core 12.0.0 and newer.